Genaker/Magento2_Payment_Bot_Block/README.md

 send POSTrequest to {domain}/rest/default/V1/guest-carts/dgfjsdhfgsdhfgsdhfgsdhfgsdjfk/payment-information

-with the same cart ID multiple times after you request will be blocked for 5 minutes...
+With the same cart ID multiple times after, your request will be blocked for 5 minutes...

-Now you can send GET request for test with the parameter ?bot_test=1
+Now you can send GET request for the test with the parameter ?bot_test=1

 ```
 https://domain.com/rest/default/V1/guest-carts/GKxNF6em8IzxaZlk78YR3soEYby/payment-information?bot_test=1
 ```
-Also, you can set ENV variables to adjust the logic:  <br\>
+Also, you can set ENV variables to adjust the logic:

  - **$_ENV['MAGE_BOT_BLOCK_TIME']** Block bot for N Minutes, Default 2.
  - **$_ENV['MAGE_BOT_RECORD_TIME']** Time  in minutes during which the counter will not be null.
 So if you have 60, then your counting limit for 1 hour.
 Default 2.